Konnor-Filip/Learn2Surf/Modules/SocialMediaSafety/CyberbullyResources.md

 These lessons focus on a different aspect of difficulties that children face online.
 It is recommended to either:
 - Teach one or more linked modules as is.
-- Incorperate parts from the modules into your teaching style.
+- Incorporate parts from the modules into your teaching style.
 ---
 ## Lesson Links
 These are links to very well crafted modules.
 Make sure to read through each of the provided resources!